 In some circumstances a patient may be authorized to grow their own cannabis.
 They will need to purchase their starting materials from a Health Canada authorized source.
 Further information on this process can be found here.

-The Access to Cannabis for Medical Purposes Regulations (ACMPR) is the new set of regulations from Health Canada for growing, buying and selling medical marijuana in Canada.
+The Access to Cannabis for Medical Purposes Regulations (ACMPR) is the new set of regulations from Health Canada for growing, buying and selling medical cannabis in Canada.
 It outlines a system for doctors, patients and large-scale commercial growers.
 These growers are called Licensed Producers.

-Under the new regulations, healthcare providers are the only individuals legally able to prescribe medical marijuana to patients.
+Under the new regulations, healthcare providers are the only individuals legally able to prescribe medical cannabis to patients.
 A physician will provide the patient with a medical document, which is similar to a prescription, indicating the condition being treated, recommended dosage and duration of time to be used.

 At your first visit please bring the following: